filecoin-project/FIPs/FRCs/frc-wallet-signing-user-stories.md

 6. Once Alice approves, the wallet returns a valid signature over a digest of that (modified) message back to bob.com.
 7. bob.com can check the signature against the digest of the message and can onchain or archive this record as a self-contained datum.

+Notes:

+1. EIP-712, which has significant support among EVM wallets and dapps, if less than the `personal_sign` convention used for user story #2, is fully supported by Ledger.
+2. The primary adoption driver for EIP-712

 ### Possible standards

-In the Ethereum community, user story #2 and user story #3 use specified formats ([EIP-191] and [EIP-712], respectively) to avoid messages from any of these user stories being mistaken for messages from another out of context.
+In the Ethereum community, user story #2 and user story #3 use specified formats ([ERC-191] and [EIP-712], respectively) to avoid messages from any of these user stories being mistaken for messages from another out of context.

-For FEVM contexts, i.e. contexts where EVM wallet and dapp standards are being used to communicate with a Solidity-compatible node over EVM chainId 314 or 314159, it is recommended that user story #2 simply use EIP-191 full-stop; a dapp that wants to authenticate a F4 address can simply send a Sign-In With Ethereum message (see [ERC-4361]) with the appropriate chainId, which extends the [EIP-191] standard with an ABNF profile of the message content.
+For FEVM contexts, i.e. contexts where EVM wallet and dapp standards are being used to communicate with a Solidity-compatible node over EVM chainId 314 or 314159, it is recommended that user story #2 simply use [ERC-191] full-stop; a dapp that wants to authenticate an `F4` address can simply send a Sign-In With Ethereum message (see [ERC-4361]) with the appropriate chainId, which extends the [ERC-191] standard with an ABNF profile of the message content.
 Similarly, a FEVM dapp can use [EIP-712] to send a structured message.

-For direct FVM connections, equivalent standards are recommended and will be defined in future FIPs.
+For FVM wallet-dapp connections, an FVM equivalent of `personal_sign` is defined in [FRC-XXXX].

 ## Backwards Compatibility
 <!--All FIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The FIP must explain how the author proposes to deal with these incompatibilities.
 FIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->